 The Right Equipment

 Most recipes will call for using a roasting pan that is large enough to hold the bird, but where they differ is whether they recommend a roasting rack or not.
-Basically, the choice is up to you.
+The choice is up to you.
 The rack lifts up the chicken, allowing for the bottom skin to crisp.
 It also creates space for vegetables and potatoes if desired.
 If you don't have a rack, you can place the chicken either directly in the pan (although be prepared for the skin to stick to the bottom), or on top of vegetables and potatoes which will not only act as a rack but will also add a bit of flavor to the bird.

 Before Cooking the Chicken